I make a percentage of money off the affiliate links provided in this post at no additional cost to you; thank you for your support.

 Do you have a place to store raw meat?

-When you have an idea for which container will be best for what, get started looking (and measuring).
-If bins work best for produce, do you want a small bin or need a deep bin the covers the whole shelf?
+When you have an idea of which container will be best for what, get started looking (and measuring).
+If bins work best for produce, do you want a small bin or need a deep bin that covers the whole shelf?
 What size lazy susan do you need to fit your largest condiment?
 What size container do you need for eggs?
 Do you need 1 or 2 drink dispensers?

-Tip: you can always return.
+Tip: You can always return.
 Play around with different shapes and sizes till you find what works best in your fridge.

 Now Take Action

-You have the knowledge so let's get to it!
+You have the knowledge, so let's get to it!